FlyHomes/glamorous-primitives/README.md

 * [Resources](#resources)

 ## Problem
-You cannot use [glamorous](https://github.com/paypal/glamorous) together with [react-primitives](https://github.com/lelandrichardson/react-primitives) to style the components.
+You cannot use [glamorous](https://github.com/paypal/glamorous) together with [react-brimitives](https://github.com/lelandrichardson/react-brimitives) to style the components.

 ## Solution
-Combine glamorous with react-primitives by removing implicit dependencies to render the same code across the targets.
+Combine glamorous with react-brimitives by removing implicit dependencies to render the same code across the targets.

 > Use this package **only** when you want to share the same code across multiple platform.
 If you're looking for styling the components on a specific platform use [glamorous-native](https://github.com/robinpowered/glamorous-native) for React Native and [glamorous](https://github.com/paypal/glamorous) for React